8 Microsoft Teams Best Practices for Seamless Governance

 2. Set a naming scheme for teams and channels

-On top of the right user permissions in creating a team chat, establishing a uniform naming format for newer teams and channels would also help the overall governance.
-This will further avoid folder paths to SharePoint and eliminates the users’ confusion in identifying which one is the right teams chat or channel.
+In addition to the right user permissions for creating a team chat, establishing a uniform naming format for newer teams and channels would also help overall governance.
+This will further avoid folder paths to SharePoint and eliminate users’ confusion in identifying which one is the right team chat or channel.

-For small teams, generic or basic channel or team name would do the work and is less likely to be reused, but for a growing number of users, adding a short description right after the name would greatly help sort out things at the backend.
+For small teams, a generic or basic channel or team name would do the work and is less likely to be reused, but for a growing number of users, adding a short description right after the name would greatly help sort things out at the backend.

 3. Define who can create team chats

 Creating a new team chat in the app creates a new SharePoint folder path for the files.
-This means that creating duplicate teams also generates a duplicate folder path, which can confuse users when accessing files directly on SharePoint.
-This is where the right user permissions play an important role in Teams governance, as this help regulate the growth of teams inside the app.
+Creating duplicate teams also generates a duplicate folder path, which can confuse users when accessing files directly on SharePoint.
+The right user permissions play an important role in Teams governance, as they help regulate the growth of teams inside the app.

 For this, start regulating the number of users that can create teams—probably prioritize team leaders to have this permission.
 Putting up at least two team owners in case one of them is unavailable to invite new members.